 - Collect user feedback

-What are the challenges of digital adoption?
+What are digital adoption challenges?

 Traditional user onboarding and training can be time-consuming, expensive, and more than often unsuccessful.